Install AppExchange Packages (Also Like a Superhero)

 - Am I installing the package in the right org?
 Remember, AppExchange Superheroes never install in production without testing in a Developer Edition org or a sandbox first.
 When you’ve decided where to install the package, have the login credentials for that org available.
 You need those credentials to establish a connection with AppExchange.

-- Who needs access to the offering?
+- Who needs access to the solution?
 When you install a package, you determine which users can access its functionality.
 Options include admins only, all users, or specific profiles.
 If you’re not sure, grant access to admins only—you can always give other users access later.

 After you’ve considered these questions, you’re ready to install the package.